April 23-28, 2017 in Cincinnati, OH

 Thursday, 27 April

 Site visit to the Columbus Zoo and Aquarium!
 Transportation and food provided.
-Poster night will be here too.
+Poster night will be here too from 5-7pm in the Africa Events Center.
+DOWNLOAD THE ZOO MAP!

 TRAINING A CLOUDED LEOPARD TO ACCEPT DAILY SUB-CUTANEOUS FLUIDS by Laura Carpenter, Cincinnati Zoo & Botanical Garden